iandouglas96/engravR/README.md

 See www.youtube.com/watch?v=xxQ33cNIXxU for a tutorial/intro video.

+See http://makezine.com/projects/engravr-a-pi-powered-laser-engraver/ for a more in depth tutorial and more information.

 This software allows for the control of a laser engraver with a Raspberry Pi.
 Details on the construction of such a machine can be found here: http://funofdiy.blogspot.com/2013/10/a-raspberry-pi-controlled-mini-laser.html

 This code is based off of the code found there by Xiang Zhai.